It’s true that AfrikaBurn organises the event, but to create Streetopia takes a village – and that village is Obs!

 Observatory Civic Association

-Performing the role of an interface between the Obs community and municipal and governmental organisations, the OCA have been of great help to Strteetopia in assisting to alert the busienss community to the event and ways in which it can be supported.
+Performing the role of an interface between the Obs community and municipal and governmental organisations, the OCA have been of great help to Streetopia in assisting to alert the business community to the event and ways in which it can be supported.